deltasampler/odin_sdl3_template/readme.md

         }
 * To enable OLS for specific projects, you need to have `.sublime-project` file in your folder
 * Open Command Palette and search for `LSP Enable in Project`, then select `odin`
+## Debugging
+For debugging you can use [RAD Debugger](https://github.com/EpicGamesExt/raddebugger)
+* Build odin in debug mode and then attach executable to RAD Debugger
+* After that you can put breakpoints and run it